Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

-In other words, after composition with the quantum Kirwan map the localized graph potential is given by the classical Kirwan map applied to the localized gauged potential.
+In other words, after composition with the quantum Kirwan map the localized graph potential is equal to the localized gauged potential.
 The result also holds in the ``twisted case'', that is, after inserting the Euler class of the index of an equivariant bundle on the target, which in good cases describes the localized graph potentials of complete intersections.
 In this way one obtains formula similar to the ``mirror formulas'' of Givental \cite{gi:eq}, Lian-Liu-Yau \cite{lly:mp1}, Iritani \cite{iri:gmt} and others for localized graph potentials \cite{gi:eq} in the toric case, but now for arbitrary geometric invariant theory quotients.
 However, the approach here is different from that of \cite{gi:eq}, \cite{lly:mp1} etc. in that the ``mirror map'' is expressed as integrals over moduli spaces, while the approach of \cite{gi:eq}, \cite{lly:mp1} etc. solves for the ``mirror map'' as the solution to an algebraic equation.
-The generality of these results allows various applications, mostly developed jointly with E. Gonzalez, which will appear elsewhere.
+Recently other authors have given geometric interpretations of the mirror map \cite{lau:open}, \cite{ciocan:genuszerowall}.

+Various applications have been developed jointly with E. Gonzalez.
 We were rather surprised to discover that many of the ``standard formulas'' from classical equivariant symplectic geometry generalize to the quantum case by substituting the quantum Kirwan morphism for the classical Kirwan map; this is rather unexpected since all of these formulas involve functoriality of cohomology in some way which is generally lacking in the quantum setting.
-For example, we claim that there is (i) a wall-crossing ``quantum Kalkman'' formula for Gromov-Witten invariants under variation of git, including invariance in the case of crepant flops (ii) an abelianization ``quantum Martin'' formula relating Gromov-Witten invariants of quotients by connected reductive groups and their maximal tori, first suggested by Hori-Vafa \cite[Appendix]{ho:mi} and Bertram-Ciocan-Fontanine-Kim \cite{be:qu} and (iii) a quantum version of Witten's non-abelian localization principle, relating the equivariant quantum cohomology correlators for $X$ with the quantum cohomology correlators for $X \qu G$.
+For example, there is (i) a wall-crossing ``quantum Kalkman'' formula for Gromov-Witten invariants under variation of quotient, including invariance in the case of crepant flops (ii) an abelianization ``quantum Martin'' formula relating Gromov-Witten invariants of quotients by connected reductive groups and their maximal tori, first suggested by Hori-Vafa \cite[Appendix]{ho:mi} and Bertram-Ciocan-Fontanine-Kim \cite{be:qu} and (iii) a quantum version of Witten's non-abelian localization principle, relating the equivariant quantum cohomology correlators for $X$ with the quantum cohomology correlators for $X \qu G$.